Let’s Talk About Infertility

 Is there something wrong with us?

 It might be a little idealistic to think that every couple will have the conversations in that order, but what happens when you’ve ticked everything else off the list and come unstuck at ‘children’?
 In recent years more and more couples are openly documenting their journey to become a family.
-They’re talking about adoption, fostering, egg donation, miscarriage and surrogacy agencies – and that is a beautiful thing.
+They’re talking about adoption, fostering, egg donation, artificial insemination at home, miscarriage and surrogacy agencies – and that is a beautiful thing.
 It means that wherever you are in your family journey, you aren’t alone.

 But what about once you’re already on the journey and the time between tests, injections, meetings and waiting become a bit too much?
 The strain infertility can put on a couple is high, so here are a few tips on how to make it easier on yourselves.